lczub/PortablePythonWithRobot/config/Robot/scripts/README.rst

 - the `Portable Python`_ core
 - the `Robot Framework`_ `standard test libraries`_ and `RIDE`_ test data editor
 - the `Selenium2Library`_ for web testing and
-- the `Robot Framework Magik`_ extension for testing Smallworld Magik images.
+- the `Robot Framework Magik`_ extension for testing Smallworld Magik 4.x images and 5.x sessions.
 - the `PyScripter`_, a Python Integrated Development Environment (IDE)

 Hope this helps you in your daily work in testing the interacting of Smallworld GIS with web applications or other systems.

-Have fun with tests, 03.
+Have fun with testing, 05.
 Jan.
 2017
 `Luiko Czub`_

 Download & Installation